-Per the requirements of Section 7.1.4 in the HRP, groundwater data collected by the City of Pasadena and the Jet Propulsion Laboratory (JPL) was provided to ECORP for the 2022 monitoring year.
-Data provided by the City of Pasadena was collected at three wells on the east side of the Devil's Gate Reservoir towards the northern portion of the Project area.
-This data was collected on October 17, 2022 (Year 2) and includes the depth in feet from the reference elevation to the static water surface (i.e., static water level).
-Data provided by JPL was collected at 26 wells to the north, east, and west of the Devil's Gate Reservoir.
-This data was collected on January 28, 2022 and April 22, 2022 (Year 2) and includes water level data in feet above msl.
+Per the requirements of Section 7.1.4 in the HRP, groundwater data collected by the City and the Jet Propulsion Laboratory (JPL) was provided to ECORP for the 2023 monitoring year.
+Data provided by the City was collected at three wells on the east side of the Reservoir towards the northern portion of the Project Area.
+This data was collected on April 12, 2023 and includes the depth in feet from the reference elevation to the static water surface (i.e., static water level).
+Data provided by JPL was collected at 25 wells to the north, east, and west of the Reservoir.
+This data was collected on October 22, 2022, January 27, 2023, and June 2, 2023 and includes water-level data in feet above msl.